 HYDROGEN FUEL CELL CARTRIDGE - It looks like a battery cartridge.
 It performs like a battery cartridge.
 It stores energy like a battery cartridge, but it is a hydrogen fuel store and fuel cell cartridge combination.
 To the layman is it just a box, but in fact we have deliberately left out the details to protect our right to apply for protection at the appropriate time.
 Patents only have a shelf life of 20 years, after which the technology is a free for all.
 Copyright lasts for 50 years after the death of the author.

 The development of the concept into a product will involve hundreds of small design details and calculations that when combined with manufacturing know-how may add up to many patents or design registrations.

 Every company owns intellectual property, from the name of the company to their website address (domain name), this is intellectual property.
 Over 80% of the total value of a company can be derived from their intangible assets.
-It is important to get these covered.
+Thus, it is important to get these covered.

 This is not just patents, trademarks, designs and copyrights, but is sure to include trade or industrial secrets (know-how) best not disclosed in a patent specification, but nevertheless known to the engineers, marketing and business development staff who might be working on individual aspects of complex projects.

 All efforts are made to trade in good faith, to establish solid partnerships and so provide value to collaborative research and development, rather than counterproductive legal wrangling.
 It is therefore essential to agree what is new, the ownership of the IP and the provisions for sharing in such endeavours.
 The time spent establishing the ground rules will pay dividends in terms of years of profitable future trading.